ibrahimansar/indexbee/README.md

 ### *Printing the folder paths*
-Enter -list "show" command to list all the indexed folder paths
+To get indexed folder's list.

 ```sh
 Lucene -list show
 ```
-### *delete the  folder paths*
+### *Delete the indexed path*
-To delete a path from the list, enter the path to be deleted
+To delete an indexed path from the list.

 ```sh
 Lucene -delete C:/LuceneData/TestFolder1